 Using a mortar and pestle, (or a small food processor), combine the crushed garlic and shredded ginger and blend them together well to form a paste, you may need a tablespoon of water to help blend.
 Set aside.

-In a 12 to 14 inch cast iron frying pan or a large Dutch oven, heat 2 tablespoons coconut oil or ghee until just smoking and fry the onions and tomatoes until they are opaque and caramelized, about 8 to 10 minutes.
+In a 12 to 14 inch cast iron frying pan or a large Dutch oven, heat 2 tablespoons coconut oil or ghee at medium to high heat until just smoking and saute the onions and tomatoes until they are opaque and caramelized, about 8 to 10 minutes.

 Add the garlic-ginger paste and fry until aromatic, about 1 minute.